UKF Music: History

 Luke Hood created UKF on YouTube to share music with friends while studying at Frome Community College in 2009.
 As his subscriber base began to grow, he started to focus on the music channels and expanding the UKF brand.
-The brand has since sold half of its ownership to AEI Media and plans to take advantage of YouTube's live streaming function to broadcast their events that now occur throughout Europe and North America.
+The brand has since sold half of its ownership to AEI Group and plans to take advantage of YouTube's live streaming function to broadcast their events that now occur throughout Europe and North America.

 The name UKF stands for United Kingdom and Frome, Luke Hood's hometown.

 In January 2012 Your Hidden Potential, a UK-based platform for aspiring entrepreneurs, named Luke Hood one of the top 20 young entrepreneurs to watch.
 At the 2012 Red Bull Elektropedia Awards in Belgium, UKF took home the award for 'Best Really Big Party', and an award for Visual Iconography for both of their sell out shows in Belgium.

 In October 2019, UKF held a ten-year anniversary event in the Cheese and Grain hall in Frome.

 On 13 December 2024, to commemorate their 15th anniversary, UKF held an event in Drumsheds, London.